Carnagion/dissertation/diss/diss.typ

 Branch-and-bound algorithms for minimisation problems typically comprise of four main procedures -- separation, bounding, branching, and fathoming @luo-branch-bound.
 The use of a bounding function to eliminate sub-problems allows the algorithm to prune nodes from the search space and perform better than a brute-force (exhaustive) search, while still exploring every node in the search space.

-#cite(<abela-optimal-schedules>, form: "prose") propose a branch-and-bound algorithm based on a 0-1 mixed integer programming (MIP) formulation of the runway sequencing problem for arrivals on a single runway, considering separation and precedence constraints and using an objective function that penalises speeding up or holding the arrivals.
+#cite(<abela-optimal-schedules>, form: "prose") propose a branch-and-bound algorithm based on a 0-1 MIP formulation of the runway sequencing problem for arrivals on a single runway, considering separation and precedence constraints and using an objective function that penalises speeding up or holding the arrivals.
 They compare the branch-and-bound algorithm against a genetic algorithm based on the same formulation, evaluating both on randomly generated test data with up to 20 aircraft.
 Results show that their branch-and-bound implementation solves smaller problem instances relatively quickly, but requires considerably longer time as instances grow larger.